PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 targeted static checks passed.
 Runtime behavior and all public/dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+That pair is now implemented in `passes/constant_fold_cast_orchestration.py` with a frozen ModelIR/layout/diagnostics context, two canonical stable IDs, and direct owner imports.
+The optional pass-state scope remains a per-invocation argument: scope-less builds allocate one fresh scope, while supplied scopes are preserved by identity.
+Both immutable owner invocations share the resolved scope.
+The historical helper keeps its `state_scope=None` contract, both production parents continue to supply their existing scope, and all internal boundaries remain unchanged.
+Central direct runner imports were removed, architecture accounting preserves total multiplicity, and the efficiency fixture exercises the explicit external-scope form with one graph-index build.
+The 258-test focused/architecture set, 30 pass-efficiency tests, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
+No public API, artifact, dependency, scope-allocation semantics, runtime order, parent boundary, or TensorFlow isolation changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.